mmiranda222/.statsuite/content/changelog/_index.md

 **Compatibility:** tested and released in compatibility with the Eurostat **nsiws.net v8.18.7** and .Stat-Suite JavaScript release [yay](#march-5-2024).

 **Warning:**
 In the first release of ["gingerbread"](https://gitlab.com/groups/sis-cc/.stat-suite/-/milestones/72#tab-issues), the implementation of [transfer#596](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-core-transfer/-/issues/596) including the new `/transfer/dsd` transfer method, and the **modification** of the existing `/transfer/dataflow` transfer method, should have led to upgrading the transfer API version to a new major one.
-Instead, we have wrongly upgarded from version 2 to version 2.1.
+Instead, we have wrongly upgraded from version 2 to version 2.1.
 For  consistency and transparency, we are correcting the API version with the following approach:
 - Upgrade of transfer API v2 with the newly introduced `/transfer/dsd` method implemented in API v2.1
 - Deletion of API v2.1